Cyfrin/diverge-converge-audit/DC Multi-Phase Audit.md

 # 3. Review of Current Audit Models

 In this section, we delve into existing audit models, discussing their advantages and possible shortcomings with a focus on Perfectness.
-We would like to note that the analysis is partially  based on our subjective estimation and experience and statements in this section are not backed by any data.
+We would like to note that the analysis is partially based on our subjective estimation, assumption and experience and statements in this section are not backed by any data.

 ## 3.1 Traditional Audit